amueller69/Law-School-Notes/Fall-2018/Contracts/01-Mutual_Assent.md

   * Offeree loses power of acceptance if he rejects it, unless offeror manifests intent otherwise (e.g. keeps offer open)
   * Manifestation of intent not to accept counts as a rejection unless there is also manifestation to take offer into further consideration
 * **R2d § 39 - Counter-Offers**
-  * Counter-offer is offer made be original offeree relating to same subject matter with proposed substituted bargaining different from the original
+  * Counter-offer is offer made by original offeree relating to same subject matter with proposed substituted bargaining different from the original
-  * Counter-offeror does not lose power of acceptance if offeror has manifested a contrary intention or unless the counteroffer manifests a contrary intention of the offeree
+  * Counter-offeror terminates power of acceptance unless offeror has manifested a contrary intention or unless the counteroffer manifests a contrary intention of the offeree
 * **R2d § 43 - Indirect Communication of Revocation**
   * An offeree’s power of acceptance is terminated when the offeror takes definite action inconsistent with an intention to enter into the proposed contract and the offeree acquires reliable information to that effect
     * Generally, a revocation by the offeror does not become effective until it is received by the offeree